Roman Catholic Diocese of Ferns

-The Diocese of Ferns (Deoise Fhearna) is a Roman Catholic diocese in south-eastern Ireland.
+The Diocese of Ferns (Deoise Fhearna) is a Latin Church diocese of the Catholic Church in south-eastern Ireland.
 It is one of three suffragan dioceses in the ecclesiastical province of Dublin and is subject to the Archdiocese of Dublin.
 The incumbent Ordinary is Gerard Nash.

 Geographical remit

 The See covers most of County Wexford and some of County Carlow and County Wicklow.
 The major towns are Enniscorthy, Gorey, New Ross and Wexford, along with its namesake town of Ferns.

 It is a suffragan of the Roman Catholic Archdiocese of Dublin.

 History

 W. H. Grattan Flood, author of the History of the Diocese of Ferns, illustrates the origin of the Diocese, by stating:

 Ordinaries

 The following is a list of the most recent post-Reformation Roman Catholic bishops and vicars apostolic.